Skip to main content

 warning

 This document is deprecated.
-It covers upgrading from the ecs-deploy-runner to infrastructure-pipelines, however infrastructure-pipelines has been deprecated in favor of Gruntwork Pipelines.
-If you're interested in upgrading from ecs-deploy-runner directly to the latest Gruntwork Pipelines please reach out to us at support@gruntwork.io.
+It outlines the upgrade path from the ECS Deploy Runner to infrastructure-pipelines, which has since been deprecated in favor of Gruntwork Pipelines.
+If you want to upgrade directly from ECS Deploy Runner to the latest Gruntwork Pipelines, contact us at support@gruntwork.io.

 Prerequisites

-• Ability to create repositories in your GitHub Organization
+• Permissions to create repositories in your GitHub Organization

-• Ability to add users to your GitHub Organization and the Gruntwork Developer Portal
+• Ability to add users to your GitHub Organization and Gruntwork Developer Portal

 • Permissions to create secrets in GitHub repositories